Cathrine-abu/Company_Management_System/README.md

 - Proper use of `malloc`, `realloc`, and `free`
 - Avoidance of memory leaks
-- Data structure design using arrays and linked lists
+- Data structure design using arrays, linked lists and pointers
 - Modular architecture
 - User interaction with validation